Undergraduate Mail

 Never send cash through the mail.
 Send checks or money orders only.

-Every year, the U.S. Postal Service receives thousands of complaints nationwide about cash missing from mailed envelopes.
-Columbia University cannot be held responsible for claims concerning missing cash.
+Every year, the U.S. Postal Service receives thousands of complaints about cash missing from mailed envelopes.
+Columbia University is not responsible for claims concerning missing cash.

 Never send validated credit cards through the mail.

 Validated credit cards can be used immediately without having to place a secure call to the issuer.
-Please ensure that all credit cards sent are not validated until received by the card user.
+Please ensure that all credit cards mailed are not validated until received by the card user.

-Have all parcels containing perishable items clearly marked as such.
+All parcels containing perishable items should be clearly marked as such.

 Use signature tracking and insurance options for sensitive and valuable items.

-The U.S. Postal Service and most private carriers (e.g., FedEx, UPS) offer various package tracking services.
-They can also provide services that require a delivery signature.
-In the event that an item is lost, it can be tracked back to the point of disappearance.
-If the item is insured, the sender will be reimbursed according to the carrier's terms and conditions.
-However, even with these methods, you should never send cash through the mail.
+The USPS and most private couriers (e.g., FedEx, UPS) offer package tracking services.
+They also offer services that require a signature upon delivery; in the event that an item is lost, it can then be tracked to the point of disappearance.
+If an item is insured, the sender will be reimbursed by the courier in accordance with the courier's terms and conditions.
+Note that even using these services, you should never send cash or activated credit cards through the mail.